 1. Notice to Respondent(s)

-2. Results of Inquiry: Upon conclusion of the inquiry, the university will provide the Respondent(s) with the inquiry report, providing opportunity for comment.
+4. Results of Inquiry: Upon conclusion of the inquiry process, the university will provide the Respondent(s) with the outcome.

-4. Proposed Investigation Committee Membership: Prior to the beginning of the investigation, the MRO will provide the Respondent(s) with written notification of the proposed investigation committee membership.
+6. Proposed Investigation Committee Membership: Prior to the beginning of the investigation, the MRO will provide the Respondent(s) with written notification of the proposed Investigation Committee membership.

-5. Draft Investigation Report: The Investigation committee's report, in draft form and without any recommended course of action or sanctions, will be made available by the MRO to the Respondent(s).
+7. Draft Investigation Report: The Investigation Committee's report, in draft form and without any recommended course of action or sanctions, will be made available by the MRO to the Respondent(s) for a 30 calendar day review/comment period.
 Concurrent with the provision of the draft report, the Respondent(s) will be provided either supervised access to the evidence on which the report is based or copies of such evidence, but will not be provided with committee minutes, summaries or notes prepared by the committee or individual committee members, or other deliberative documents.

 2. Notice to Complainant(s)

-1. No Adequate Grounds: During the Assessment Stage, if the MRO and Deciding Official concur that there are no adequate grounds for the allegations of research misconduct, the MRO will advise the Complainant(s) of the decision.
+- No Adequate Grounds: During the Assessment Stage, if the MRO and Deciding Official concur that there are no adequate grounds for the allegations of research misconduct, the MRO will advise the Complainant(s) within the university of the outcome.

 3. Notice to Sponsoring Agencies

-1. Decision to Open an Investigation: On or before the date on which the investigation begins, the university will provide the appropriate office of the sponsoring agency with the SCMR's inquiry report and written determination that an investigation is warranted.
+- All federal sponsors: Decision to Open an Investigation: On or before the date on which the investigation begins, the university will provide the appropriate office of the sponsoring agency with the SCMR's inquiry report and the Deciding Official’s written determination that an investigation is warranted.

 4. Exigent Circumstances: